FREQUENTLY ASKED QUESTIONS

 Q: Why do you have so many vehicles?

 A: We have three 15 passenger vans and recently just got a new suburban, thanks to state funding, to pull the taco trailer and it has four wheel drive.
 We need lots of vehicles to safely transport lots of kids.

 Q: What is the Back to School Community Carnival?

-A: This August will be our 3rd community carnival, it is an opportunity for school aged kids to get free school supplies, sports physicals, and haircuts to help them be successful in school.
+A: Every August we provide, along with our sponsors, an opportunity for school aged kids to get free school supplies, sports physicals, and haircuts to help them be successful in school.